 A. An introduction to the ideas of postmodernism as applied to criminal justice.
-In contrast to the scientific model of inquiry most often used in criminal justice, the use of postmodernism brings to the field of criminal justice new models characterized by relationships, the importance of symbols, and assumptions that underlie our understanding of the concept of justice. - CRJ 878 Ideology and Criminal Justice.
-(3) A. An assessment of the interrelatedness of crime and ideology.
-Includes an examination of the ideological construction of crime and crime control. - CRJ 879 Vice and Criminal Justice.
+In contrast to the scientific model of inquiry most often used in criminal justice, the use of postmodernism brings to the field of criminal justice new models characterized by relationships, the importance of symbols, and assumptions that underlie our understanding of the concept of justice. - CRJ 879 Vice and Criminal Justice.
 (3) A. A historical, analytic overview of America's response to vice.
 Particular topics will be chosen from the major vices in American society: prostitution, gambling, drugs and alcohol, as they relate to this country's relationship between morality and the criminal law. - CRJ 888 Research Methods in Criminal Justice.
 (3) A. Prerequisites: undergraduate research methods and undergraduate statistics.
 Study of the philosophical foundations, design, and processes of criminal justice and criminological research: critical critique of current research issues in criminal justice. - CRJ 889 Qualitative Research Methods.
 (3) A. A survey of qualitative research strategies and their epistemological presuppositions. - CRJ 890 Topical Seminar in Criminal Justice.
 (1-3) A. May be retaken to a maximum of nine hours on different topics. - CRJ 897 Independent Study in Criminal Justice.
 (1-6) A. Student must have the independent study proposal form approved by faculty supervisor, department chair, and the criminal justice graduate program coordinator in the College of Justice and Safety prior to enrollment.
 Individual investigations in criminal justice.
 Under the supervision of a faculty advisor.
 May be retaken up to a maximum of nine hours. - CRJ 898 Thesis I. (3) A. This course orients students toward the production of a proposal suitable for a thesis. - CRJ 899 Thesis II.
-(3) A. Entails an oral presentation and defense of thesis.

-CSC-Computer Science Dr. Ka-Wing Wong, Chair

-- CSC 707 Special Topics: \\\\\.
+(3) A. Entails an oral presentation and defense of thesis. - CSC-Computer Science Dr. Ka-Wing Wong, Chair - CSC 707 Special Topics: .
 (1-3) A. Prerequisite: departmental approval.
 Topics vary with offering.
 May be retaken to a maximum of six hours with advisor approval, provided the topics are different. - CSC 720 Multimedia Systems and Forensics.

 (3) A. Prerequisite: admission to the master's degree program in computer science or to the master's degree program in math (computer science option) or departmental approval.
 Integration of multimedia technologies, signal processing and compression of images, audio, and video, multimedia forensics and message hiding. - CSC 730 Concepts of Programming Systems.
 (3) A. Prerequisite: three hours of a programming language or equivalent.
 The top-down design of algorithms, structured programming, control structures, subprograms, files and lists.
-Programs will be written in a high level language. - CSC 735 Discrete Structures.
-(3) A. Prerequisite: MAT 107 or departmental approval.
-Corequisite: CSC 730.
-Logic, sets, functions, Boolean algebra, probability and their applications, number theory, recursion, math induction, proofs with application of these topics to computer science.
-Credit does not apply toward the M.S. degree in Mathematical Sciences.
+Programs will be written in a high level language.

+CSC 740 Integrated DB Applications.
+(3)